IBM/blockchainbean/README.md

 Next, click on the IBM Cloud in the top left corner, and then use the search bar to find your blockchain service that you created from step 2.
 Click on it, and then on `Launch`.

-## Step 9: Inspect the blocks on our IBM Blockchain Starter Plan
+## Step 8: Inspect blocks on IBM Blockchain Starter Plan

  ![packageFile](/docs/5block.gif)